Mounting Feeders

 It can take a bit of force to mount your feeder, especially the first few times as the print breaks in.
 As long as you are aligned correctly, you can put a bit of force into mounting the feeder.

-Release the lever arm.
+6. Release the lever arm.
 You may want to double-check that the spring finger contacts on the feeder are properly touching the metal pads on the slot until you get the hang of installing them.

 Powering on the LumenPnP with feeders already mounted

-In some circumstances, you might find that plugging in your LumenPnP with many feeders already mounted prevents the machine from booting.
-This is a known issue due to high inrush current, but there's a method to get a successful boot.
+If you'd like to continue without the new power supply, use the following method.
 Before powering on your machine, lift a few feeders up and away from the rail slightly, just so that they disconnect from power as shown in the image below.
 Then plug in your LumenPnP.
 If you get a successful boot, you can drop the feeders down onto the rail fully.
 If you don't, lift a few more feeders and repeat.

 Next Steps